neildavis/pi_pico_tinygo_examples/elegoo_most_complete_starter_kit/10_ultrasonic_sensor_module/README.md

 leads to a divided voltage (Vout) = **3.31V** which is well within tolerance for the Pico.

+## Connections ##

-With all that said, here is how to connect the Pico, RGB LED and HC-SR04:
+With the above in mind, here is how to connect the Pico, RGB LED and HC-SR04:

 | Pico Pin (physical pin#) | HC-SR04 | RGB LED|
 |-|-|-|